appacademy/SWEO-Part-Time-Resources/4-Module/3-week/1-day/README.md

   - Passing Score: 18 / 24

 ## Tips
-- Ask questions if you don't understand something.
-We cannot give you the answer, but we can clarify the question.

 - `transient` definition means `temporary / lasting for a short time`.

 - Use `single quotes`!!!